 Students are following the Edexcel Specification for GCSE mathematics (code 1MA1).

 Students either sit Higher Tier exams, where they can achieve grades 9 to 4, or Foundation Tier exams, where they can achieve Grades 5 to 1.
-Each course is assessed via three terminal examinations each 1 hour and 30 minutes in length (there is no coursework element).
+Each course is assessed via three terminal examinations each 1 hour and 30 minutes in length.
 This new GCSE contains a lot more real-life content and starting the course in year 9 allows the teaching and practice of this application of skills.

 Students are continually encouraged to achieve to their full potential and through regular monitoring, intervention for those not making at least their expected level of progress is put in place.